Humane Slaughter Act: Content of the Humane Slaughter Act

 (b) by slaughtering in accordance with the ritual requirements of the Jewish faith or any other religious faith that prescribes a method of slaughter whereby the animal suffers loss of consciousness by anemia of the brain caused by the simultaneous and instantaneous severance of the carotid arteries with a sharp instrument and handling in connection with such slaughtering.

-According to the law, animals should be stunned into unconsciousness prior to their slaughter to ensure a death with less suffering than in killing methods used earlier.
+According to the law, animals should be stunned into unconsciousness prior to their slaughter to ensure a death with less suffering than in killing methods used previously.
 The most common methods are electrocution and CO_{2} stunning for swine and captive bolt stunning for cattle, sheep, and goats.
 Of these methods of electrocution, electronarcosis has been widely acclaimed as the safest, most humane and most reliable as well as the surest way to stun the animal and render them insensitive to pain.
 Organizations such as the Egyptian Fatwa Committee have mutually agreed to this method when keeping the standards of halal a concern.
 Electronarcosis does not infringe on these standards for halal.
 Frequent on-site monitoring is necessary, as is the employment of skilled and well-trained personnel.
 An animal is considered properly stunned when there is no "righting reflex"; that is, the animal must not try to stand up and right themself.
 Only then can they be considered fully unconscious.
 They can then proceed down the line, where workers in slaughterhouses can begin the slaughtering of the specified livestock humanely.

 For religious sects to proceed in the slaughtering of animals under specifically related rituals, they must fall within compliance of the previously mentioned criterion.
 No religion is exempt.
 Many religions find these regulations to fall within their own guidelines as appropriate.
 The two most common religious slaughter methods in the United States are the method of kosher, of the Jewish faith and the method of halal, of the Muslim faith.
 While all require that the animal be killed through ritual slaughter, proponents of certain religious-based slaughter methods claim that the severing of the animal's carotid arteries, jugular veins and vagus nerve renders the animal unconscious as effectively as most other methods.
-In 2018, Grandin stated that kosher slaughter, no matter how well it's done, is not instantaneous, whereas stunning properly with a captive bolt is instantaneous.
+In 2018, Temple Grandin stated that kosher slaughter, no matter how well it's done, is not instantaneous, whereas stunning properly with a captive bolt is instantaneous.